15 Years Of The Social Network | Revisiting Anxieties Around The Internet & Human Connection

 info_icon

 Zuckerberg’s early appropriation of personal data wasn’t just opportunistic; it was a quiet redefinition of consent.
 In the early 2010s, Facebook offered a space to experiment with self-representation.
 Games and apps encouraged users to craft avatars and cartoonised versions of themselves for profile pictures.
-With the coming of Vine, TikTok, and Instagram, the act of sharing became almost synonymous with experiencing life: meals instagrammed before being eaten, memories recorded as content and everyday moments turned into short-form skits.
+With the coming of Vine, TikTok, and Instagram, the act of sharing became almost synonymous with experiencing life: meals 'instagrammed' before being eaten, memories recorded as content and everyday moments turned into short-form skits.
 Documenting life isn’t new—we’ve done it with journals, photo albums, home videos—but digital platforms made it instantaneous and public.
 Now, those same uploads often inform AI creations, sometimes with awareness, sometimes without.
 That same logic creeps into governance, where voter analytics and algorithmic nudges manipulate civic choice.

 The Social Network completes fifteen years today and is set to release a timely sequel in 2026 titled The Social Reckoning.
 The moral friction between innovation and accountability is no longer theoretical—it erupts in courtrooms, social media feeds, and underpins cultural debates about deepfakes, generative art, and the commodification of our digital identities.
-If the second installment were to trace this trajectory, it should probe the human cost of technological ambition: the subtle and overt ways identity, creativity, and consent are mined and monetized under the guise of progress.
+If the second installment were to trace this trajectory, it should probe the human cost of technological ambition: the subtle and overt ways identity, creativity, and consent are mined and monetised under the guise of progress.
 At what cost do we let machines know us better than we know ourselves?
-The Black Mirror Series (2011—) have been doing that task quite successfully although it would be interesting to see what The Social Reckoning has in store.
+The Black Mirror Series (2011—) has been doing that task quite successfully, although it would be interesting to see what The Social Reckoning has in store.

 Published At: